verncat/verncat/README.md

-- 👋 Hi, I’m @verncat
+- 👋 Hi, I’m @verncat 🐈
-- 👀 I’m interested in embedded and web programming
+- 👀 I’m interested in ⚙️ embedded and 🌐 web programming
+- 💼 I’m working in Web